 Every student is assigned to a Counsellor by Surname.

-- P - Z: Mr. J. Stroh ext.
-2323 (Learning Leader Student Services & Graduation Coordinator)
+- P - Z: Mr. H. Hood ext.
+(Learning Leader Student Services)

 Central Memorial High School/Career and Technology Centre provides support to students experiencing academic difficulty.
 The resource department can assist teachers and students to develop strategies to meet the specific needs of individuals.
 The resource department are also involved in the creation of Individualized Program Plans (IPPs) which help build an awareness of the learning process in order to help students become more positive and active independent learners.
 Referrals may be made by students, parents, teachers or counsellors.